ivantag13/dist-GPU-accelerated-tree-search/pfsp/README.md

 # Building code

 The `makefile` builds all CUDA programs and their HIP versions (using ROCm/HIP `hipify-perl` tool).
-From this version onward, the pure single-GPU version, `pfsp_gpu_cuda.c`, will be deprecated serving as mainly for development purposes.
+From this version onward, the pure single-GPU version, `pfsp_gpu_cuda.c`, will be deprecated serving mainly for development purposes.

 Its `SYSTEM` command-line option can be set to `{g5k, lumi}` to manually handle the system specific library paths.
 It defaults to no system for local compilation.
 Documentation for supported systems:
 - the [Grid5000](https://www.grid5000.fr/w/Grid5000:Home) large-scale testbed;